unshakenme/OSPAT/README.md

 ## Contributing
 As an open source repository, anyone can contribute to the OSPAT curriculum.
 We welcome all contributors!
 If you would like to help develop the curriculum, [click here to learn how](https://github.com/unshakenme/OSPAP/blob/main/CONTRIBUTING.md).

-Find open issues to help with [here](https://github.com/unshakenme/OSPAT/issues), or review open [pull requests](https://github.com/unshakenme/OSPAT/pull-requests).
+Find open [issues](https://github.com/unshakenme/OSPAT/issues) to help with, or review open [pull requests](https://github.com/unshakenme/OSPAT/pull-requests).

 ## Recommended Prerequisite Skills and Experience
 If you are interested in the psychedelic-assisted therapy space or seeking training, be sure to read the MAPS article, [Information for People Seeking Training in Psychedelic-Assisted Therapy](https://maps.org/2021/10/29/information-for-people-seeking-training-in-psychedelic-assisted-therapy/)